decentraland/sdk7-utils/README.md

 - `onExitCallback`: This function will be called when a trigger's area no longer intersects with an area of another trigger.
 It will receive an entity which owns formerly intersecting trigger as a single argument.
 - `debugColor`: Defines a color of trigger area's shapes when debug visualization is active: call `utils.triggers.enableDebugDraw(true)` to enable it.

 The following example creates a trigger that changes its position randomly when triggered by the player.
-Please not that the library automatically creates a trigger area for the player entity: it's a box closely matching avatar's shape.
+Please note that the library automatically creates a trigger area for the player entity: it's a box closely matching avatar's shape.

 ```ts
 export * from "@dcl/sdk"